lusis/padrino-ohm-demo/README.markdown

-Padrino and Riak Sample Application
+Padrino and Redis Sample Application
 =========================================

 This is a sample application showing how to use [Padrino](http://padrinorb.com) with [Redis via Ohm](http://github.com/soveran/ohm)